Individual Budget

 Sample Budget Tool:

 Your IPP Team will meet to talk about your budget.
-They will look at what you spent in the past 12 months and your person-centered plan.
+They will look at your authorized services amount from the past 12 months and your person-centered plan.
 Each regional center has their own budget tool.
 However, the Department of Developmental Services (DDS) provided a sample one.

 Don’t worry if you do not know the traditional system service codes or rates!
 You do not need to create this budget.
 Your service coordinator and independent facilitator will help you.
 But you should always be part of the process and discussion!